 as part of the online Yiddish program at the New York Workmens Circle

-Information on registration at the Workmens Circle website from 1 Feb.
-2021 (office for inquiries and registration open from end of Jan.).
-Courses in ten weekly 1.5 hour sessions from March to May 2021.
-Scholarships may be available for participants from countries that were in the Soviet Union’s space.
+Information on registration at the Workmens Circle website.
+Scholarships may be available for participants in parts of Eastern Europe.
 Information on this page is tentative.
-Definitive listings will be on the W.C. website from 1 Feb.
+Definitive listings are on the W.C. website only.

 Course goals: The course follows the “read together and discuss in Yiddish” method of the classic Yiddish reading circle.
 Emphasis on development and enrichment of participants’ language capabilities.
 Texts will be analyzed for cultural nuance and dialect as well as religious and civilizational background (including the nature of Yiddish humor).
 Course Tools: Texts, to be provided as online PDFs of excerpts from Sholem Aleichem, including Menakhem-Mendl, Tevye der milkhiker, Motl Peyse dem khazns, and Funem yarid.
 (Readings from previous semesters will not be repeated, so “veterans” are welcome to re-enroll if they feel the format is useful to their ongoing Yiddish development.)
 Additional Information: This course is suitable for those who have completed one year of college-level Yiddish instruction or the equivalent.
 This course is taught entirely in Yiddish.